Table of contents:

 Airbnb

-Airbnbs are a very practical alternative to hotels and hostels.
-However, there have been new laws since June 2018 that severely restrict Airbnbs in Japan.
+Airbnbs are an extremely practical alternative to hotels and hostels.
+However, since June 2018, new laws have greatly restricted Airbnbs in Japan.
 There are now very strict rules for hosts.
-You should also make sure that the hosts at least speak a little English - this is not a given in Japan.
+Additionally, you should make sure that the hosts speak at least some English – this is not quite a given in Japan.
 Here we have selected three Airbnbs for you:

 Flight to Tokyo (NRT / HND)

-The flight from Germany to Japan takes around 11 hours.
-This can be done either directly or with a stopover.
-There are two airports near Tokyo: Narita International Airport (which is about 60 kilometers east of Tokyo, and Haneda Airport Tokyo (about 14 kilometers south of the city).
-Both airports have straightforward train connections into the city.
+The flight from Germany to Japan takes about 11 hours.
+These can be either direct or with a layover.
+There are two airports near Tokyo: Narita International Airport (located about 60 kilometers east of Tokyo) and Haneda Airport Tokyo (about 14 kilometers south of the city).
+There are straightforward train connections from both airports into the city.

 Flight to Narita (NRT)

-Narita Airport is the second busiest airport in Japan.
+Narita Airport is Japan’s second most important airport.
 It is served by most international airlines.
-Budget airlines such as Jetstar also land here.
-From Narita International Airport there are two trains that will take you to the center of Tokyo.
+Low-cost carriers like Jetstar also land here.
+From Narita International Airport, there are two trains that will take you to the center of Tokyo.

 Flight to Haneda (HND)

-This airport is only 14 kilometers south of Tokyo.
-You will land here if you have taken off from an airport in Japan.
+This airport is located only 14 kilometers south of Tokyo.
+You land here if you have departed from an airport in Japan.
 Occasionally, it is also served by international airlines.
-It is much cheaper to travel from Haneda Airport to the center of Japan.
+It is significantly cheaper to travel from Haneda Airport to the center of Japan.

-• Get a rechargeable ticket for public transport.
-This works on all trains and buses in Tokyo
+Get a rechargeable ticket for public transportation.
+This works for all trains and buses in Tokyo

 Comments